 In vitro studies with human hepatocytes indicate that daptomycin does not inhibit or induce the activities of the following human cytochrome P450 isoforms: 1A2, 2A6, 2C9, 2C19, 2D6, 2E1, and 3A4.
 It is unlikely that daptomycin will inhibit or induce the metabolism of drugs metabolized by the P450 system.

-In a study in which 6 healthy adult males received a single dose of CUBICIN 2 mg/kg IV, tobramycin 1 mg/kg IV, and both in combination, the mean Cmax and AUC0-∞ of daptomycin were 12.7% and 8.7% higher, respectively, when CUBICIN was coadministered with tobramycin.
+In a study in which 6 healthy adult males received a single dose of CUBICIN 2 mg/kg IV, tobramycin 1 mg/kg IV, and both in combination, administered over a 30-minute period, the mean Cmax and AUC0-∞ of daptomycin were 12.7% and 8.7% higher, respectively, when CUBICIN was coadministered with tobramycin.
 The mean Cmax and AUC0-∞ of tobramycin were 10.7% and 6.6% lower, respectively, when tobramycin was coadministered with CUBICIN.
 These differences were not statistically significant.
 The interaction between daptomycin and tobramycin with a clinical dose of CUBICIN is unknown.

-Daptomycin belongs to the cyclic lipopeptide class of antibiotics.
+Daptomycin belongs to the cyclic lipopeptide class of antibacterials.
 Daptomycin has clinical utility in the treatment of infections caused by aerobic, Gram-positive bacteria.
 The in vitro spectrum of activity of daptomycin encompasses most clinically relevant Gram-positive pathogenic bacteria.

 Daptomycin exhibits rapid, concentration-dependent bactericidal activity against Gram-positive bacteria in vitro.
 This has been demonstrated both by time-kill curves and by MBC/MIC (minimum bactericidal concentration/minimum inhibitory concentration) ratios using broth dilution methodology.
 Daptomycin maintained bactericidal activity in vitro against stationary phase S. aureus in simulated endocardial vegetations.
 The clinical significance of this is not known.